django/deps/template.rst

 Specification
 =============

-This section should contain a complete, detailed technical specification should describe the syntax and semantics of any new feature.
+This section should contain a complete, detailed technical specification which should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow implementation -- that is, developers other than the author should (given the right experience) be able to independently implement the feature, given only the DEP.

 Motivation
 ==========